The ﬁrst word I was taught was gypsies thus followed by words like gypsies and ziganes, more reﬁned manners to try and express the same reality

 The older children, approximately between fourth year Elementary school and ﬁrst year middle school, are certainly less naturally outgoing.
 As a ﬁrst reaction, they address me with good manners.
 They show me their school exercise books.
 We’re in September and they’re still in the ﬁrst pages.
 Their handwriting is clear.
 I am particularly surprised by little Adriano who shows a true handwriting talent.
 The homework is always carried out properly even though I suspect that in some cases the exercises were too easy for a middle school child.
 I don’t know whether they had assigned easier homework to these children for any particular reason or if in middle school they are generally still composing sentences with verb, subject and object.
 The children who interact with me all speak properly except one of them.
 Furthermore they study foreign languages, and they obviously, speak their parents’ language.
 All this is very nice but the fact is that only very few children go to school The children prove to be happy to go to school and their parents conﬁrm it.
 No children tell me of any discrimination suffered and when I ask the parents about any discrimination they answer by saying: “We can’t know about this”.
 Meanwhile a child tells me about a birthday party he’s been invited to.
 On the whole I have always seen serene, happy, well mannered children.
 Those who went to school seemed happy and willing about it.
 I speak to the parents and they repeatedly tell me that they would like to send all the children to school, that they are all signed up but they can’t ﬁnd a spot for them.
 I cannot conﬁrm all of this but they are the ones who ask me to help them with this situation, particularly by one of the young mothers: “They get married very young and become parents and grandparents very quickly.”
 She asks me to go to school with her and help her ﬁnd a way for her son to be admitted.
 Unfortunately, I cannot help her.
 If then one day these children should ﬁnd themselves adults and with no residence nor an education, there would be no way for them to get a job, with the predictable results.

 Inside the settlement they gather wood on one side, metals wherever I lay my eyes I see piles of iron.
 They boil water in various pots on wood burning ﬂames.
+By purchasing wooden your fuel at dkbrænde you are thus sure that both product and delivery are of the highest quality.
 It has rained all day and they haven’t been able to do it earlier.
 Outside the settlement, we can instead see an individual, at the time going out with their trollies in total silence.
 In all truth, there are never any sounds that can be perceived from the inside but it is a constant coming and going.
 They go to work.
 Jobs were at one time connected to nomadism.
 They were activities that ﬁtted in quite well with a non sedentary life style.
 There have been great Circus people and round about workers even today, (it is enough to think of the most important Circus companies or horse breeders and traders).
 There have been families of street musicians and artists, especially now their activity is linked to metals.
 At ﬁrst they are knife grinders and then they turn into copper and iron retailers.
 They leave the settlement and look for left over metals wherever they can.
 They pick them up and they take them back to the settlement on improvised handcarts.
 Someone will certainly buy them at a cheap price.

 The working day starts early, around dawn: they stop at lunch time and then they start over again.
 It’s a tiring job that is carried out by all the adults in the settlement, men and women.
 The jobs that tradition